Deputy Director, Education and Online Learning

 - Superior writing and communication skills, with an ability to develop compelling communications to engage donors and prospects

-- A track record of securing foundation grants in the five-to-seven-figure range for cultural/arts institutions
+- A track record of closing foundation grants in the five-to-seven-figure range for cultural/arts institutions

-- Strong interpersonal and relationship-building skills, diplomatic and gracious under pressure, with the ability to collaborate across teams
+- Strong interpersonal and relationship-building skills, diplomatic and gracious under pressure, and experience working with cross-functional teams

 - Outstanding organizational skills, including ability to plan, prioritize, and manage a varied workload to meet deadlines